Digital & Tech Glossary

 WebRTC

-A browser technology enabling real-time audio, video, and data communication directly between users without plugins.
+A browser technology enabling real-time audio, video, and data communication directly between users without plugins, powering modern video calls and chat apps.

 WebSocket

-A protocol enabling persistent, bidirectional communication between browser and server.
+A protocol enabling persistent, bidirectional communication between browser and server, powering real-time features like chat and live updates.

 Webhook

-An automated HTTP callback that sends real-time data to other applications when specific events occur.
+An automated HTTP callback that sends real-time data to other applications when specific events occur, enabling instant integrations.

 Website Redesign

-A comprehensive overhaul of a website's design, structure, and functionality to improve performance and user experience.
+A comprehensive overhaul of a website's design, structure, and functionality to boost conversions, improve SEO rankings, and enhance user engagement.

 Wired

-Technology and culture magazine exploring how technology shapes society, business, and daily life.
+Technology and culture magazine exploring how technology shapes society, business, and daily life, influencing tech discourse and trends.

 Wireframe

-A basic visual guide showing the layout and functionality of a webpage.
+A basic visual guide showing the layout and functionality of a webpage, used by designers and developers to plan user experience before coding.

 World Wide Web Consortium (W3C)

-International standards organization developing web protocols and guidelines that shape internet functionality.
+International standards organization developing web protocols and guidelines that ensure websites work consistently across all browsers and devices.

 Z